Streamlinelv/cartbounty/readme.txt

 If WordPress changes the location of "admin-ajax.php" file, then will have to update it.

-*Please note that this link to ActiveCampaign has been linked under an affiliate marketing program which helps us to support and invest in the future evolution of this plugin since we get a small percentage of earnings for each new ActiveCampaign customer.
+*Please note that this link has been linked under an affiliate marketing program which helps us to support and invest in the future evolution of this plugin since we get a small percentage of earnings for each new ActiveCampaign or GetResponse customer.

 == Installation ==

 1. Upload the plugin files to the "/wp-content/plugins/plugin-name" directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the "Plugins" screen in WordPress.
 1. Look for the page "CartBounty Abandoned carts" under "WooCommerce" menu - WooCommerce abandoned carts data collected from your checkout form will be saved here unless the user completes the checkout process.
-1. Optionally setup the Exit Intent notice that will be displayed to unregistered users once per hour in case the user has added items to his shopping cart and tries to leave your shop.
+1. Optionally setup Exit Intent notice that will be displayed to unregistered users once per hour in case the user has added items to his shopping cart and tries to leave your shop.

 == Frequently Asked Questions ==